-An introduction to the sky, the solar system, stellar evolution, deep space objects and cosmology as well as the tools used by astronomers to study the universe.
+(S) Credits: 3 Letter Grade An introduction to the sky, the solar system, stellar evolution, deep space objects and cosmology as well as the tools used by astronomers to study the universe.
 Laboratory activities as well as the use of a 12" Celestron telescope and a planetarium instrument enhance the course material.
 Freshman may not enroll in this course if it is scheduled one day per week.
 Has embedded lab.
-Core: Natural Sciences with Lab requirement.
-Corequisite: PHYS-104L.
+Core:

-PHYS 105: Physical/Earth/Space Science (S) Credits: 3 Letter Grade
+PHYS 105: Physical/Earth/Space Science